Two RV Gypsies: Full-Time RVers

 Lee Duquette on Grandfather Mountain

-A view of the next higher level where the two RV Gypsies will climb next.
-Two other people are already up there & can barely be seen in the photo.
+Below: A view of the next higher level that the two RV Gypsies climbed next.
+Two other people were already up there but can barely be seen in the photo.
+They appear as just tiny black specks.

 higher up the mountain

-As stated earlier, it is extremely windy on Grandfather Mountain, as can be seen by the way everyone's hair is blowing.
+Below: As stated earlier, it is extremely windy on Grandfather Mountain, as can be seen by the way Karen Duquette's hair is blowing.

-Lee Duquette photographing a plaque embedded in the mountain where he is standing.
+Below; Lee Duquette photographed a plaque embedded in the mountain where he was standing.

 Lee Duquette photographing a plaque